tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 ## Overview

-In the intricate ecosystem of Git repositories, the challenge of accommodating large files gracefully emerges.
+When using Git repositories, the challenge of accommodating large files emerges.
 GitHub imposes limitations on file sizes within repositories.
 You are met with a warning when attempting to push a file exceeding 50MB, and the threshold is further constrained at 100MB, completely halting your push.

 But even if these limits didn't exist, versioning large files would be very impractical.

 #### Why versioning large files poses challenges

 A fundamental concept of versioning is that repositories retain every iteration of each file, ensuring a comprehensive historical record.
-Yet, this meticulous documentation comes with a trade-off.
-Cloning repositories that encompass multiple versions of large files can rapidly consume disk space and impede fetch times.
-This situation calls for a more efficient solution.
+However, this comes with a trade-off.
+Cloning repositories that include multiple versions of large files can rapidly consume disk space and impede fetch times.

-This building block explains the solution to this: **Git Large File Storage (LFS)**!
+This building block explains a solution to this: **Git Large File Storage (LFS)**!
 It is structured into the following sections:
 - Git LFS
-  1. Installation
+  - Installation
-  2. Explicit tracking
+  - Explicit tracking
-  3. Resuming workflow
+  - Resuming workflow
 - Advanced use cases
 - Storing extremely large files

 ## Git LFS

-Before delving into Git LFS, you should ask yourself whether storing large large files is necessary in the first place.
-Often, these large files are generated on the basis of existing data and code, and hence can be reconstructed using existing files.
+Before delving into Git LFS, you should ask yourself whether storing large files is necessary in the first place.
+Often, these large files are generated on the basis of existing data and code and hence can be reconstructed using existing files.

-However, sometimes you wish to store raw data with moderate file sizes (between 5 and 50MB).
+However, sometimes you wish to store raw data with moderate file sizes (between 5MB and 50MB).
 For this, use **[Git LFS](https://git-lfs.github.com)**, an open-source Git extension designed to address the intricacies of handling large files.

 In short, Git LFS allows you to version large files while saving disk space and cloning time, using the same Git workflow that you’re used to.
 It does not keep all your project’s data locally.
-It only provides the version you actually need in your checked out revision.
+It only provides the version you need in your checked-out revision.

 {{% tip %}}
 *How Git LFS works*

-When you mark a file as LFS file, the extension replaces the actual large file with a small *pointer* on your PC.
-The actual files - and all their versions - are located on the LFS remote server and *only the pulled* files are stored in a local cache.
-In other words, when you `pull` to your local repository, the pointer is replaced with the file and only the actual version you've requested gets stored locally.
+When you mark a file as an LFS file, the extension replaces the actual large file with a small *pointer* on your PC.
+The actual files (and all their versions) are located on the LFS remote server and *only the pulled* files are stored in a local cache.
+When you `pull` to your local repository, the pointer is replaced with the file and only the actual version you've requested gets stored locally.
 {{% /tip %}}

 {{% summary %}}
 **The benefits of Git LFS:**

 - Facilitates versioning of large files without bloating your local repository.
 - Enhances cloning and fetch times by conserving storage.
-- Maintains compatibility with your accustomed Git workflow.
+- Maintains the same Git workflow that you are used to.
 {{% /summary %}}

 {{% tip %}}
-Watch this informative video for a brief explanation on how Git LFS works.
+Watch this informative video for a brief explanation of how Git LFS works.

 {{< youtube 9gaTargV5BY iframe-video-margins >}}
 {{% /tip %}}

-### 1. Installation
+### Installation

 - Ensure you have Git installed.
 If not, follow this [building block](/building-blocks/configure-your-computer/statistics-and-computation/git/) to set it up.